 We are always in need of help with:

-This year we are sponsoring a new Futsel team for 16 yrs and over, they play every Sunday afternoon in our local town.
+2 years sponsoring our local Futsel team for 16 yrs and over, they play every Sunday afternoon in our local town of Tabanan.

 Donations go towards Tournaments, Uniforms & Weekly court hire fees

 Sarinbuana Eco Lodge is currently looking for a new Young adult to Sponsor

 In 2013 we finished sponsoring 22 year old Suara Yasa, to attend University in Denpasar Bali.

 Suara started his first year at University on Aug 09 studying to be an Architect.
 Suara has done very well and graduated in Oct 2013.
 He is now designing for both locals & foreigners - earning pretty decent money.